-As a consequence, two modalities or more are generally recommended to make high-priority warnings more noticeable, however the warnings can be displayed using one modality if it can be ensured that the driver will notice the warning.
-One modality presentation should be avoided in those cases where the drivers line of sight may deviate from the direction of the visual warnings or, for auditory warnings, where the driver ability to hear the auditory warnings could be impaired.
+As a consequence, two modalities or more are generally recommended to make highpriority warnings more noticeable, however the warnings can be displayed using one modality if it can be ensured that the driver will notice the warning.
+One modality presentation should be avoided in those cases where the drivers line of sight may deviate from the direction of the the visual warnings or, for auditory warnings, where the driver ability to hear the auditory warnings could be impaired.

-Visual Warnings (COMSIS, 1996 and Campbell et al., 2007)

 - Redundant Visual warnings should be used to supplement, or be redundant with, auditory or haptic warnings. - Location/ size Visual warnings should be visible from the driver's normal relevant viewpoint.
 The warnings should not obstruct the driver's field-of-view.
-Visual warning should not be designed to cause conflict with other visual warnings. - According to some the research results, high priority warnings located within 15 degrees of the passenger car drivers expected line of sight can make the warnings more noticeable to the driver.
-Location of visual warnings will be different between passenger cars and trucks, because of the difference in their vehicle characteristics and dimensions of cockpits. - Brightness Visual warnings should have a luminance that can be detected by the driver. - According to some the research results, a luminance of approximately twice that of the immediate background is more noticeable under most driving conditions. - Activation Flashing can be effective in attracting the driver's attention to the signal.
-According to some the research results, flashing at a rate around 4hz can be effective in attracting the driver's attention to the signal. - Colour high priority warnings should be desirable to be mostly red as their primary colour, taking however into account that text in red colour may be difficult to read.
+Visual warning should not be designed to cause conflict with other visual warnings.

+According to the research results, warnings located within 15 degrees of the passenger car drivers expected line of sight can make the warnings more noticeable to the driver.
+Location of visual warnings will be different between passenger cars and trucks, because of the difference in their vehicle characteristics and dimensions of cockpits.

+Brightness - Visual warnings should have a luminance that can be detected by the driver.

+According to the research results, a luminance of approximately twice that of the immediate background is more noticeable under most driving conditions.

+Activation - Flashing can be effective in attracting the driver's attention to the signal.

+According to the research results, flashing at a rate around 4hz can be effective in attracting the driver's attention to the signal.

+• Colour - high priority warnings should be desirable to be mostly red as their primary colour.